basiaz79/My-Portfolio/README.md

 <li>Bug reports</br>
 <li>Preparing test reports</br>
 <li>TestRail</br>
-Creating test cases and test suites,
+Creating test cases and test suites
 •	Familiar with using statistics for tracking and reporting testing progress and results.
 <li>Jira</br>
-Creating bug reports,
+Creating bug reports
 • Creating projects and tracking their progress.
 <li>Qase</br>
-Qase for test case management,
+Qase for test case management
-•	Creating, managing, and executing test cases within Qase,
+•	Creating, managing, and executing test cases within Qase
 •	Tracking defects and planning tests in Qase.
 <li>Github</br>
 <li>Git</br>
-Git for version control, including committing changes, creating branches, and merging,
+Git for version control, including committing changes, creating branches, and merging
-•	Create repositories, send pull requests, and review code,
+•	Create repositories, send pull requests, and review code
 •	Familiar with the process of collaborating on projects using Git and GitHub, including best practices for branching and merging.
 <li>DevTools</br>
-Browser's Developer Tools to inspect elements on a website,
+Browser's Developer Tools to inspect elements on a website
-•	Tracking code execution in DevTools,
+•	Tracking code execution in DevTools
 •	Tracking network requests and responses, including HTTP status codes.
 <li>Trello</br>
-Manage various tasks,
+Manage various tasks
-•	Creating, updating and tracking tasks in Trello,
+•	Creating, updating and tracking tasks in Trello
 •	Used Kanban-style Trello boards to visualize project progress.
 <li>Postman</br>
-Interact with the Trello API, which allowed me to streamline tasks,
+Interact with the Trello API, which allowed me to streamline tasks
-• Creating and sending requests to test the functionality and performance of the Trello API,
+• Creating and sending requests to test the functionality and performance of the Trello API
 •	JS tests in Postman to check if the API works as expected.
 <li>API testing</br>
-Know the difference between SOAP and REST APIs,
+Know the difference between SOAP and REST APIs
-•	Gained experience through manual testing of the Trello API,
+•	Gained experience through manual testing of the Trello API
 • Manipulate requests and create test cases using the Postman tool.
 <li>Mobile Testing</br>
 <li>Black-box</br>